manny-uncharted/python-practice/data_structures_algorithms/notes.md

 - When you need to store a large number of similar items of the same data type

 - Used to implement other data structures like stacks, queues,heaps, hash tables, linked lists, trees, graphs, etc.

+### Why do we need arrays?
+- On a regualr occasion when we have a small number of objects, we can use variables to store them, but if we want to store a large number of instances, it becomes difficult to manage them with normal varibles.
+The idea of an array is to represent many instances in one variable